Those Who Have Dwelt in Silence

 One of the core stories from her youth took place in Eyrarbakki, to which her great great grandparents relocated after their studies in Copenhagen.
 They had moved in the purpose of reinforcing the spirit of the Icelandic nation, who had over a long period suffered in poverty and hardship as a Danish colony.

 At that time, the debate for the independence of Iceland was at its peak.
 The input and influence of Ásta’s grandparents, in the village of Eyrarbakki, had a remarkable effect on the nation’s struggle for independence.

-The cover of Ásta's book depicts her grandmother and her children, one of whom were kidnapped and remained lost to the family for 17 years.
+The cover of Ásta's book depicts her grandmother and three of her younest children, one of whom were kidnapped and remained lost to the family for 17 years.

 A tapestry, woven by Ásta's grandmother, chronicling her life and representing the joy of living.
 The tapestry was exhibited at the 1939 New York World's Fair.